ilg-physics-ucsb/physics6-manual/6BL/Lab1.md

 ::::::Exercise

-We have five bobs of different masses that we can placed at the end of our pendulum.
+We have five bobs of different masses that we can place at the end of our pendulum.
 Below is a video showing the mass of each bob being measured.
 Watch this video to determine the mass of each of the five bobs.
 Throughout this lab, we will use the same numbering scheme for each bob that we use in this video, so when we say, for example, &ldquo;Mass 4&rdquo; in a later video, we are talking about the same mass presented here.

 ::: Video
 <iframe width="100%" height="100%" src="https://www.youtube.com/embed/jlHmdzWArcY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

 1. Fill the table provided with the measured mass values.
-Pause the video, and use the triple beam balance to make your best measurement of the mass.
+Make the video pause, and use the triple beam balance to make your best measurement of the mass.

 In the next video you will be shown five different pendulums.
 The only thing that is different among the five pendulums is the mass that is used.
-The initial angle for each setup is $20^{\circ}$, and the length is 80 cm.
+The initial angle for each setup is $20^{\circ}$, and the length is $80\rm\ cm$.

 ::: Video
 <iframe width="100%" height="100%" src="https://www.youtube.com/embed/-teybyRBRxE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

-2. For each mass, use the stopwatch in the video, a stopwatch app, or the video timestamp, to record the time it takes for the pendulum to undergo 10 complete periods.
+2. For each mass, use the stopwatch in the video, a stopwatch app, or the video time stamp, to record the time it takes for the pendulum to undergo 10 complete periods.
 A complete period is the time it takes for the pendulum to swing back and forth once. **Start the stopwatch when the pendulum is at the beginning of a period, then, when it has reached the end of the tenth period from the start, stop the stopwatch.** Take this time and divide it by ten to obtain an average time for one period.
 Record these data in a new column in your table.

 :::Question
 Does the period depend on mass?
 Justify your answer.